 Transcribe, then translate.
 The system produces clear paragraphs with punctuation; translated text follows your target language.

 Edit & export.
-Polish the output online; export DOCX (Word), TXT, or SRT/VTT for captions and time-coded notes.
+Polish the output online; export DOCX (Word), TXT, or SRT/VTT for captions and time-coded notes (just like when you process and convert youtube voice to text content).

 M4A, MP3, WAV, OGG, OPUS, WMA, WEBM, MP4 — plus typical phone recordings, dictaphone files, conferencing app exports, and shareable links.